Mahmoudshee/Niru-DRS/NiRu_Code/training_manual.md

 ## System Overview

-The Digital Requisition System is a comprehensive platform designed for Elimu Canada to streamline the requisition approval process.
+The Digital Requisition System is a comprehensive platform designed for NiRu to streamline the requisition approval process.
 The system manages the complete workflow from requisition creation to final approval and liquidation tracking.

 ### Key Features:
 - **Multi-role access control** with four distinct user types